 The charges paid for the storage and delivery of environmental water are determined by government policy and water corporation planning and tariff strategy processes.
 As environmental water services are not a prescribed service in the Water Industry Regulatory Order 2014, the independent Essential Services Commission does not regulate environmental water service pricing.
-The financial projections for these charges over the period of the corporate plan assume a continuation of the arrangements in place in 2023-24, plus Consumer Price Index (CPI).
+The financial projections for these charges over the period of the corporate plan assume a continuation of the arrangements in place in 2024-25 with fees updated according to the most recent Goulburn Murray Water (GMW) Water Plan pricing, plus Consumer Price Index (CPI).
 Any significant pricing changes due to water corporation fee schedule or policy changes will require a variation to this corporate plan.